tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java8.md

 When we are using a method reference – the target reference is placed before the delimiter :: and the name of the method is provided after it.
 `Computer::getAge;` => a method reference to the method getAge defined in the `Computer` class

+## Functional Programming in Java

+Two core ideas from functional programming that are now part of Java: using methods and lambdas as first-class values, and the idea that calls to functions or methods can be efficiently and safely executed in parallel in the absence of mutable shared state.
+Both of these ideas are exploited by the new Streams API we described earlier.

+## `Optional<T>`

+Java 8 introduced the `Optional<T>` class that, if used consistently, can help you avoid null-pointer exceptions.
+It’s a container object that may or may not contain a value. `Optional<T>` includes methods to explicitly deal with the case where a value is absent, and as a result you can avoid null-pointer exceptions.
+It uses the type system to allow you to indicate when a variable is anticipated to potentially have a missing value.

-## stream API
+## The Streams API

-**Stream operations** are divided into intermediate operations (return Stream<T>) and terminal operations (return a result of definite type).
+**Stream operations** are divided into intermediate operations (return `Stream<T>`) and terminal operations (return a result of definite type).
 Intermediate operations allow chaining.
 Operations on streams don’t change the source.

+The Streams API provides a different way to process data in comparison to the Collections API.
+Using a collection, you’re managing the iteration process yourself.
+You need to iterate through the elements one by one using a for-each loop processing them in turn.
+We call this way of iterating over data **external iteration**.
+In contrast, using the Streams API, you don’t need to think in terms of loops.
+The data processing happens internally inside the library.
+We call this idea internal iteration.

+Collections is mostly about storing and accessing data, whereas Streams is mostly about describing computations on data.

+Although it may seem odd at first, often the fastest way to filter a collection (for example, to use filterApples in the previous section on a list) is to convert it to a stream, process it in parallel, and then convert it back to a list.

+---

 ```java
 long count = list.stream().distinct().count();
 ```

 So, the `distinct()` method represents an intermediate operation, which creates a new stream of unique elements of the previous stream.
-And the count() method is a terminal operation, which returns stream’s size.
+And the `count()` method is a `terminal operation`, which returns stream’s size.

 Stream API helps to substitute for, for-each, and while loops.
 It allows concentrating on operation’s logic, but not on the iteration over the sequence of elements.